Your car can be a smooth little self-contained universe. But when something goes wrong, that world can collapse quickly.

-Once upon a time, I would’ve thought that carrying a seat belt-cutting and window-breaking tool was excessive.
+Once upon a time, I would’ve thought that carrying a seat belt-cutting and window-breaking tool in my car was excessive.

 Then I moved to Seattle, where my job required me to cross a high bridge over deep water twice a day in earthquake country.
 Suddenly, it felt reassuring to stow such automotive escape tools in my glove box.

 A handheld multitool can include such items as a can opener, small pair of scissors, screwdriver and more.

 It fits neatly in a car’s glove compartment or center console and can come in handy for myriad reasons, from minor car repairs to sawing open that ever-tricky plastic packaging that protects your new electronics purchase.

 10. Phone charger

 Phone chargers that plug into the dashboard are right up there with sliced bread as brilliant inventions in my book.
 Your car may have a port all ready for your charger, or you may have to use your cigarette lighter … if your car has one.
 Those old-school ports are called “automobile auxiliary power outlets” these days.

 If you want a charger that doesn’t draw on your car’s power, a portable power bank is a good option.
 Just remember to recharge it once you deplete it.

 Rainstorms can be sudden and hit without warning, so a small umbrella that can slide into your glove box or the pocket of your car door will ensure you’re not left all wet.